-No of units SW3.3 - Upper Georgetown Plateau 50
+SW3.3 - Upper Georgetown Plateau 50

-This 2.47 hectare brownfield site is a former industrial site comprising of waste tips that were reclaimed in the 1990s.
+This 2.47-hectare brownfield site is a former industrial site comprising of waste tips that were reclaimed in the 1990s.
 The site is allocated for 50 units and is anticipated to bring forward affordable housing and other planning obligations in accordance with Policy SW9.
-Given the site's location, size and proposed use, it would contribute to the aims and objectives of the plan and is consistent with the Plan's Spatial Strategy.
+Given the site's location, size and proposed use, its development would contribute to the aims and objectives of the plan consistent with the Plan's Spatial Strategy.